If you’ve been in pain longer than you should,

 with your body and your brain.

-Being a Rolf Structural Integration practitioner has taught me a lot about our need to stretch.
+Being a Structural Integration Integration practitioner has taught me a lot about our need to stretch.
 By volunteering at the San Diego Pain Summit I’ve learned how stretching can relieve pain.
 I love new information because I love to help people.
 The best way I can help is to teach new but simple stretching ideas.

 Today, people should have a good grasp of pain, but because the science is still new I developed the Counter Movement System (CMS).
 The Counter Movement System combines specific, simple, and sequenced stretching to address body imbalances.